calaldees/teachingWorkshops/teacherTraining/ks5.md

 Books and Resources
 ------------------

-Buy multiple approved exam board books for reference.
+Buy multiple _approved_ by the exam board books for reference.
 Recommend one book to students.

 * [PM Heathcoate](https://www.amazon.co.uk/OCR-AS-Level-Computer-Science/dp/1910523054/) _my preference_